AriFordsham/GHCWiki/ghc-api-status.md

 # GHC API Improvement Status

 This Wiki page shall serve as a central place to collect all issues and ideas related to the GHC API.
-If you feel that something is missing from this page, please put it here.
+If you feel that something is missing from this page, please add a comment to the comment section below.

 Simon Marlow reported that the last time he tried to work on the GHC API, it turned into a huge refactoring task.
 This could mean that it may take a while until bigger changes are visible and it is very likely that programs that currently use the GHC API will break.
 Hopefully, though, it will lead to a more usable GHC API and maybe to a more hackable code base in general.